pravindot17/configprovider/README.md

 ```

 ### Get used to it
-Get the library in your node modules using following command:
+Get library in your node modules using following command:
 ```
 npm install --save https://github.com/pravindot17/configprovider
 ```